lulinglingcufe/iQuery/experiment/README.md

 # Quick Start

-The Merkle tree based multi-origin query is realized in **merkletreequery.js**.
+The Merkle Bucket Tree based multi-origin query is realized in **merklebuckettreequery.js**.

-We are able to acquire the latency of conditional queries against iQuery with **conditionalquery.js**.
+We are able to acquire the latency of conditional queries against IQUERY with **conditionalquery.js**.

-We use the Merkle tree implementation  of  https://github.com/miguelmota/merkletreejs
+We use the  Merkle Bucket Tree  implementation  of  https://www.npmjs.com/package/buckets-js